adaptlearning/adapt-contrib-media/README.md

 **Media** is a *presentation component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 This component is media playback component for both audio and video.
-It uses HTML5 audio and video for browsers that support it and a Flash fallback for browsers for when HTML5 audio/video isn't supported or can't be used.
+It uses HTML5 audio and video for browsers that support it and a Flash fallback for browsers for when HTML5 audio/video isn't supported or can't be used (see the [Notes](Notes) section for more information).

 The component uses [MediaElement.js (v2.21.2)](http://mediaelementjs.com/), a player with a number of useful features including subtitles and accessible (and CSS-skinnable) controls.
 [MediaElement.js](https://github.com/johndyer/mediaelement) carries the MIT license compatible with Adapt.